HungNewbie/js-object-ex/README.md

-# These two .js files are some examples of how to implement objects and methods in Javascript
+# These .js files are some examples of how to implement objects/ classes and methods in Javascript